 The Risk Assessment and Prevention Program

-The Risk Assessment and Prevention Program (RAPP) at Invision Sally Jobe provides patients with a personalized assessment of their risk for various types of cancer.
+The Risk Assessment and Prevention Program (RAPP) at Invision Sally Jobe provides patients with a personalized assessment of their risk for breast cancer.
 Every patient who comes to Invision Sally Jobe for any type of breast imaging exam receives this initial assessment.
-After the exam, any relevant recommendations are communicated to their referring doctor(s) as part of the imaging report, as well as to the patient directly in a separate letter.
+After the exam, any relevant recommendations are communicated to their referring physician(s) as part of the imaging report, as well as to the patient directly in a separate letter.
 Patients who have already had breast cancer are evaluated as well, to determine whether their cancer might have been caused by a hereditary breast cancer syndrome.

 Should you consider Genetic Counseling?